psampaz/slice/README.md

     - include one testable example at the end of the test file
     - update the table on the Operations section
     - add one example int he Examples section
-    - use a seperate file for each operation
+    - use a separate file for each operation
     - Use the type after the name of the function: use MinInt32  instead of Int32Min

 # Test